konmenel/slurmpy/README.md

 # slurmpy
-A simple python interface for working with SLURM because I am tired of bash
+A simple python interface for working with SLURM because I am tired of bash.

 ## Installation
 To install the library first clone this repo and cd the directory